hyperspy/rosettasciio/CONTRIBUTING.rst

 Defining new RosettaSciIO plugins
 =================================

-Each read/write plugin resides in a separate directory, the name of which should be descriptive of the file type/manufacturer/software.
+Each read/write plugin resides in a separate directory, e.g. ``spamandeggs`` the name of which should be descriptive of the file type/manufacturer/software.
 This directory should contain the following files:

 * ``__init__.py`` -- Defines the exposed API functions, ``file_reader`` and optionally ``file_writer``